cakebaker/lessnoise/Readme.md

 ## Purpose

-Lessnoise is a web extension to filter Twitter's timeline.
-It also improves some parts of Twitter's web UI, it does:
+Lessnoise is a web extension to filter your Twitter timeline.
+It also improves parts of Twitter's web UI, it does:

 * hide the "Who to follow" box
 * hide the trends box